royalmo/docker-networks/README.md

 - **NONE**: This type of Docker network specifies that a container must not have any network attached into it.
 This can become very useful to protect our applications, so they don't have any external connections.
-We haven't mentionned it in this document, but Docker provides other inter-container communication methods, so we would still be able to control it.
+We haven't mentioned it in this document, but Docker provides other inter-container communication methods, so we would still be able to control it.

 - **OVERLAY**: This last network type is a little bit special.
-A swarm network is a "virtual network" that **is independant of the physical devices**.
+A swarm network is a "virtual network" that **is independent of the physical devices**.
 This means, that multiple devices can, together, have a single overlay network.
   This method becomes very useful when using distributed servers, and can be compared to [Kubernetes](https://kubernetes.io/).
 By default, this networks